 Join us for an evening of experimental films, short documentaries, music videos, and animation produced by filmmakers who reside in Madison and Dane County.
 Doors open at 6:30 p.m.
 A Q&A session with the filmmakers in attendance will follow the screening.

-Additional filmmakers and titles will be added to this page as the screening date approaches.
-This list is in alphabetical order by filmmaker name, the screening order will be announced at the screening.
+This list is in alphabetical order by filmmaker name.
+The order of the films will be announced at the screening.

 Looking for the Ghosts: The Very Black History of American Heavy Metal Music | Selena Baker | 2025 | 8:44